-A. The best way to know what year a child trailer was made is to locate your serial number.
+The best way to know what year a child trailer was made is to locate your serial number.
 The serial number is on a sticker in the rear cargo area (behind the seat) of the trailer.
 It should be on the left inside frame bar.
 For older trailers the sticker may be on the internal front frame bar where the children’s feet would be.
+Contact Burley with the serial number to be reviewed for the yer and or model.
 If getting the serial number is not an option then you can try to find the year of manufacture using this “What year is my Burley?” guide.

-A. The size of your Alt Adapter will depend on the diameter and threading of your rear skewer.
-Check out the adapter page to view a chart of compatible bikes, or consult with your local bike shop to find out which adapter will fit your rear skewer.
+The size of your Alt Adapter will depend on the diameter and threading of your rear skewer.
+Check out the Hitch Adapter page to view a chart of compatible bikes, or consult with your local bike shop to find out which adapter will fit your rear skewer.